 - M should be considered equal to m

 - Unicode Codepoint U+00C0 (À) should be considered equal to a.

 - Unicode Codepoint U+1EEC (Ử) should be considered equal to u.

 Anything not listed in the table (ie. ß, punctuation, Hebrew characters, Japanese characters) is considered white space and cannot be searched for.
 If these extra characters are important to you, don’t forget to add them in.

-If your not using Thinking Sphinx, then the value can go directly into your Sphinx config file under the appropriate index.
+If you’re not using Thinking Sphinx, then the value can go directly into your Sphinx config file under the appropriate index.
 Without Thinking Sphinx, you should also make sure that your index is set to utf-8 mode using the charset_type setting.